Table of Contents

 Plan to come back to work somewhere in the middle of the week.
 With this approach, you can comfortably get back to work and adjust to the new situation.

 Getting back to work after maternity leave and taking care of your child is a tough job.
-So, it is very important that you plan a time to take a little rest in – between your work and later at night when your little one is asleep.
+So, you must plan a time to take a little rest in between your work and later at night when your little one is asleep.

-Going back to work after a maternity leave leaving your babbling little baby with the baby sitter, can make you feel guilty at times.
-However, with the best of arrangements for your baby, you needn’t feel guilty or worried at all.
+Going back to work after a maternity leave, leaving your babbling baby with the babysitter, can make you feel guilty at times.
+However, with the best to arrange for your baby, you needn’t feel guilty or worried at all.